 ARTICLE V. Chapter Officers: Powers and Duties.

-Section 1 – Officers and Terms.
 The officers of the Chapter will be the two Co-Chairs, Secretary, and Treasurer.
-The term of office will be one year, from April 1 to March 31, or until their successors are elected.
+The term of office will be one year, from the May Chapter Assembly to the following Chapter Assembly, or until their successors are elected.
 Officers may be removed from office at the pleasure of the membership as provided in the parliamentary authority.

 ARTICLE VI.
 Executive Committee.